WolfZix/dashboard/README.md

 ## Project Description
 Dashboard App is a frontend-focused project designed to simulate a modern administration panel.
 Users can manage accounts, customize profiles, explore analytics, and personalize the application through a rich settings system.
+The project focuses on frontend architecture, state management, reusable components, and user experience.

 ---